 Finding Graphic Design Work

 Finding work as a graphic designer can be tricky.
-It is not easy to do it online because there are so many people competing for work and many of them are from countries with a very low cost of living.
+Searching for work online can be a very competitive marketplace, especially with other marketers under charging.
 This means that you can find people who will do quite skilled work for a very low hourly rate.

-If you are trying to make a name for yourself and build up a portfolio, you will probably want to get a few clients who will vouch that you can deliver to a brief, and on time.
-Work that you have done for yourself or for friends can be a starting point for a portfolio, but a lot of the better-paying clients will want to know that you can work to a brief, which is a slightly different skill to just doing things when inspiration strikes.
+Although, paying clients will want to know that you can work to a brief, which is different to just working when inspiration strikes.
 You should pick some skills market/jobs sites to join and start building up a client base.

 It may be better to look at some of the other freelance sites, such as Freelancer, Upwork, and PeoplePerHour, which allow people to put in more detailed bids for work.
-It can be harder to get noticed on those sites, and it may be time-consuming to get clients via them but it is usually possible to do so if you put aside an hour or so each morning to review gigs and bid for them.
+These sites can be a little harder to get notices on, but they’ll be more beneficial in the long run.

 Getting Work Through Competition Sites

 Another option is to work on competition sites such as 99Designs.
 With this site, users can post requests for designs and offer a prize.
-Artists submit prototypes and ideas, and then the user specifies which design they like the most and will pay the prize to that used to get a copy of the design, tweaked to their liking.
+Artists submit prototypes and ideas, and then the user specifies which design they like the most.
+They will then pay a prize and will have it tweaked to their liking.

-This idea is controversial, with some artists disliking it because it is essentially asking the designer to do some work for free.
+With some artists disliking it because it is essentially asking the designer to do some work for free.
 There are others who like the idea because it is similar to doing a tender or a bid in other industries.
-If you are new and do not yet have a portfolio, then it could be a way for you to practice, build up some good examples to put in your portfolio, and showcase your skills.
+If you are new and do not yet have a portfolio, then it could be a way for you to practice.
+It’s also good for building up some good examples to put in your portfolio, and showcase your skills.

 Do Not Work For Free

 Whatever you do, try to avoid working for free.
 One of the biggest issues in the creative industries is that people devalue the skills that artists have.
-Since the barrier to entry for art and design is so low there are so many people who are willing to call themselves artists, and the level of training, time and skill that it takes to become a skilled artist is not valued any more.
+Since the barrier to entry for graphics design is so low, there are so many people who are willing to call themselves artists.
+The level of training, time and skill that it takes to become a skilled artist is not valued any more.
 When someone works for free, it devalues the skill for all designers.

 Your graphic design work needs to pay for the computer you do the work on, the license fees for any proprietary software you use, your internet connection, any stock photography sites you are a member of, any plugins you have bought, any fonts that you have had to pay for, and any tutorial videos or courses you have bought.
 It needs to pay for electricity, to replace anything breaking down with wear and tear, and also for your time.

-Value your skills, and remember that the person who is asking you to do the work is asking because they do not have the skills to do it themselves.
+Value your skills and don’t let anyone underpay you.
+Always remember, the client can’t do the work themselves, or they would.
 If they want you to do a drawing as a gift, then what would a physical gift be worth?
 If they want you to make a cover for their book, then how much are they expecting to make from selling the book?

-Graphic design can be a flexible and rewarding career if you are willing to invest the effort into doing it as a proper business, but it takes a business-like approach to actually make money from it.
+Graphic designs can be a rewarding career if you’re willing to invest a lot of time and effort into it.
+But it takes a business-like approach to actually make money from it.
 Think about how much time and effort you put into learning those skills, and start valuing them.
-It is hard to charge money for the work that you do, but it will get easier over time, and once you have a few paying customers you are far more likely to get other people who are also willing to pay for the work that you do.
-When you become known as the person who is willing to work for free, you will find that you get far more requests from other people who also expect you to be willing to do things for them for free.
+It is hard to charge money for the work that you do, but it will get easier over time.
+Once you get a few paying customers, it’s much easier to get more.
+Once you get a reputation for working for free, you’ll find everything will be expecting you to work for free.